adunderground/pizza-pass/README.md

 - ✅ Accurately tracks pizza orders and costs
 - ✅ Correctly rotates turns based on dates
 - ✅ Provides clear savings visualization
-- ✅ Looks awesome and modern
+- ✅ Looks bold and impactful
 - ✅ Fun to use and show friends
 - ✅ Responsive design works on mobile/desktop